 This Programme Area was developed to support initiatives which educate, equip and support young people in deadline with the many challenges and crises they can face whilst growing up.

 Young people are affected by a variety of issues that affect the way that they think, feel and behave.
-Some of these are the kinds of issues normally associated with being a teenager, bullying or worrying about your appearance for example.
-There are, however, more modern concerns for young people that have become increasingly more prevalent over the past decade.
-The threat of gang culture is well-documented, as is the rise in online bullying, particularly over social media platforms.
+Over the last 27 years, the Charity has adapted to meet young people’s changing needs, from the kinds of issues normally associated with being a teenager such as bullying or worrying about your appearance, to more prevalent modern themes such as gang violence and online bullying over social media platforms.

 Harrow Law Centre

 The Harrow Law Centre provides legal advice by telephone, email and face to face and, where appropriate, legal representation by a solicitor or by instructing counsel.
 It works across housing, welfare benefits, immigration, asylum, EU law, education, child rights, human rights, public law and community care.
 John Lyon’s Charity provided a main grant to support its Young People’s Law Project in 2014.

 One of the first posts the Harrow Law Centre created was that of a young persons’ solicitor, as this group often do not access advice and as a result do not receive the full services they are entitled to.
 The project not only provides legal advice to young people (aged 14-25), but also brings them into the sphere of the Law Centre.
 This means the centre can better understand young people’s needs, better direct their services/skills towards them, and creates more opportunities for young people to provide input to the law centre and its policies.

 In 2017, Harrow Law Centre was selected to receive a promotional film about its work as part of the JLC Volunteer Films initiative in partnership with Media Trust.